GitGuardian/ggshield/README.md

 A pre-receive hook allows you to reject commits from being pushed to a git repository if they do not validate every check.

-You can find **ggshield**'s pre-receive hook samples in the [doc/pre-receive.sample](doc/pre-receive.sample) and [doc/pre-receive-python.sample](doc/pre-receive-python.sample).
+You can find **ggshield**'s pre-receive hook samples in the [doc/pre-receive.sample](doc/pre-receive.sample) and [doc/pre-receive-docker.sample](doc/pre-receive-docker.sample).

 **ggshield**'s pre-receive hook can be skipped if the developer passes the option `breakglass` to the git push.

-For this setting to work the remote must have push options enabled. (`git config receive.advertisePushOptions true`)
+For this setting to work the remote must have push options enabled. (`git config receive.advertisePushOptions true`).

 Examples: